 The SKA will be a software-driven instrument that will pose extreme challenges: data flow and associated data rates, along with the computational power and complexity required to achieve the scientific goals are unprecedented.

 We are seeking a full-time PDRA or RSE to join the Scientific Computing group at the Oxford e-Research Centre (OeRC) which is part of the Department of Engineering Science.
-The available post is funded by STFC and is fixed-term for 12 months in the first instance.
+The available post is funded by STFC and is fixed-term until 30 September 2022 in the first instance.

 The posts report to Prof Wes Armour and the primary responsibilities of the postholder will be: